edbzn/dotfiles/README.md

 git clone git@github.com:edbzn/dotfiles.git ~/dotfiles
 ```

-2. Install and configure the tools.
-The installation is **idempotent** - you can run it multiple times safely without any side effects.
-It will only install missing tools and skip existing ones.
+2. Install and configure the tools. (idempotent — safe to re-run anytime):

 ```sh
 ~/dotfiles/install.sh
 ```

 > 💡 **Idempotent Installation**: The setup process is designed to be completely safe to run multiple times.
-Whether you're setting up a fresh system or updating an existing one, the scripts will intelligently detect what's already installed and only make necessary changes.
+Whether you are setting up a fresh system or updating an existing one, the scripts will intelligently detect what's already installed and only make necessary changes.

-## Update
+## 🔄 Update

 ### List Available Components